HBenpitsu/miraibo/doc/miraibo.md

+(confirmed on 3rd Nov 2024)

 # Miraibo

 An application to help users manage their finances, focusing on balancing payments.
 This app provides features to estimate and visualize the user's financial situation **in the future**.
 It is particularly useful for young people, such as students.

+In this document, the abstraction of features are explained.
+Note that this document does not contain detail for implementation, and does not specify the data structure.

 # Index